 I am assuming that this gives investors enough income data and also allows them time to mature the site and scale the income.The best time to sell a site is when it's between 1 and 2 years old How Much Blogs Earn- The Report Click To Tweet

-You can get the full spreadsheet including the niches, notes and all Average RPMs, Median RPMs, Break-Even Cost Per Click, date it was established and how much the site sold for (many were life changing amounts) by clicking the image below.
+You can get the full spreadsheet including the niches, notes and all Average RPMs, Median RPMs, Break-Even Cost Per Click, date it was established and how much the site sold for (many were life changing amounts) in the Facebook Group.

 Every site owner should have an exit strategy from the time they start.
 Selling your blog is an obvious way of cashing in on all your hard work.
 A good broker will be able to get you 20-30 times your net profit over a period of time, typically 3-12 months.
 So if your net profit is $15,000 a month, you could expect a sale price of between $300,000 & $450,000.

 If you’ve built up that kind of income once, you can always do it again so I would never hesitate to sell off a blog that earns a good amount of money.